DataExperts/DataExperts.github.io/_posts/2016-06-23-do_you_trust_your_data.markdown

 * Classify data, and educate staff how to use data.
 * Apply ownership and accountability to data.

 The final part of moving forward is to introduce a longer term information strategy for the organization.
-The information strategy should lay out the governance and processes will encourage, and where neccessary enforce, a data focused culture.
+The information strategy should lay out the governance and processes will encourage, and where necessary enforce, a data focused culture.

 With the understanding in place, and a company culture committed to improving it, the organization is in a great place to get the technical solutions (such as the Information Hub) in place to consolidate and improve data.